 The FASB expects to issue a final standard amending the current consolidation guidance in the coming months.
 The new consolidation standard will make targeted changes to the current consolidation guidance and end the deferral granted to investment companies from applying the variable interest entity (VIE) guidance.

 The FASB and IASB have issued their long-awaited converged standard on revenue recognition -- how will you be affected?
-Accompanying this comprehensive In depth are the following industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard: (1) aerospace & defense, (2) asset management, (3) automotive, (4) communications, (5) engineering & construction, (6) entertainment & media, (7) industrial products/manufacturing, (8) pharmaceuticals, (9) real estate, (10) retail & consumer, and (11) technology.
+Accompanying this comprehensive In depth are the following industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard: (1) aerospace & defense, (2) asset management, (3) automotive, (4) communications, (5) engineering & construction, (6) entertainment & media, (7) health care, (8) industrial products/manufacturing, (9) insurance intermediary, (10) mining, (11) pharmaceuticals, (12) real estate, (13) retail & consumer, (14) technology, and (15) utilities.

 A lot has changed since our Dataline publication series was first introduced many years ago.
 We’ve recently reevaluated its overall purpose, content, and name.
 We’ve renamed our Dataline publication series to In depth going forward.